shwetank/extension-docs/tut_downloads.md

 });
 </pre>

-You can monitor downloads and work on them whenever their state changes.
+You can monitor downloads and work on them whenever their state changes using the `onChanged` event.
 For example, to detect whenever a download completes, you can write the following in the background script:

 <pre class="prettyprint">
 chrome.downloads.onChanged.addListener(function (e) {